 Therefore, you (Moses) will see the land only from a distance; you will not enter the land I am giving to the people of Israel.
 (Deut.
 32:52)

-But what the Law could not do, the sacrifice of Yeshua has accomplished.
+The Torah itself states this when dictates countless sacrifices, not Torah observance, as the means of forgiveness.
+But what the Torah could not do, the sacrifice of Yeshua has accomplished.
 Through the New Covenant (Brit Hadashah) He made a way for you to individually enter into a vibrant, powerful relationship with God, Himself.
 Through Moses God is revealed—you can see Him; through Yeshua, you can know Him.

 The Law points to righteousness, but stops short of being able to change you; Yeshua, however, empowers you with righteousness and enables you to live a new life.
 Just as the Prophet Ezekiel predicted concerning the Jewish people in the end times.